n-alex-goncalves/TuringMachineLambdaCalculusInterpreter/README.md

 ## DEPENDENCIES & REFERENCES

-Thanks go to the following authors/resources for their help and guidance
+Thanks go to the following authors/resources for their help and guidance:

 [jQuery](https://jquery.com/)
 [jQuery Terminal](https://terminal.jcubic.pl/)